 The most significant risk and issue facing authorities and the wider public sector during 2021-22 continues to be the COVID-19 pandemic.
 We have shaped our work to provide assurance and challenge in a way which helps to support the Authority through this period.
-Our planned work for 2021-22 includes a review of how the Authority is promoting sustainable tourism.
+Our planned work for 2021-22 includes: